 The Legal Contract

 We will require that you complete a Surrender Contract.
-You must give us full disclosure, on this form, about the animal’s background, as far as you are aware.
-Please provide honest answers so that we can pass this information onto possible adopters.
-We want to be able to match the animal with the most appropriate new family.
+Please provide honest answers about history and behavior so that we will be able to match the animal with the most appropriate new family.
 Please bring with you all vaccination and veterinary records.

 You must only surrender an animal that legally belongs to you.
-You must not surrender an animal which legally belongs to somebody else including family members, unless you have their express permission to do so.
-Cache Humane Society does not have to prove this.
-The person who completes and signs the Surrender Contract confirms they are the legal owner of the animal and/or have express permission of the legal owner to surrender the animal to us.
+You must not surrender an animal which legally belongs to somebody else including family members.
+The person who completes and signs the Surrender Contract confirms they are the legal owner of the animal.

-Once you surrender ownership of your pet, by signing the surrender contract, it then belongs to Cache Humane Society.
-While you can monitor it's progress through the "adoptable animals" webpages, you do not have a right to any information about the animal, or what has happened to the animal.
-Cache Humane Society, it's staff or volunteers, do not have a duty to provide information about your pet and have the right to refuse to provide information.
+While you can monitor an animal's progress through the "adoptable animals" webpage, you do not have a right to any information about the animal.
+Cache Humane Society, it's staff or volunteers, do not have a duty to provide information about your former pet and have the right to refuse to provide information.

-If you change your mind about the animal once you have surrendered it, and it is still available for adoptions, you will have to go through the Adoption Process to get the animal back.
+If you change your mind about the animal once you have surrendered, and he or she is still available for adoption, you will have to go through the Adoption Process to get the animal back.

 What does Cache Humane Society do next?

 Unlike government funded shelters, Cache Humane Society has no time limit on the amount of time an animal stays at our shelter.
-We work hard to try to find animals new forever homes.
-So as long as the animals are without serious illness, injury or very aggressive behavior we care for them to the best of our resources until they are adopted.
+We work hard to try to find all adoptable animals new forever homes.

 The animal you surrendered may be fostered or adopted through Cache Humane Society.
 The animal may also be sent to an new shelter through our Transfer Program.
 This program allows the opportunity for shelter animals to receive a second chance or third chance to find a forever home in a new area, throughout the state.